rui-vp-fernandes/models/specs/howto.md

 1. If your data use the default unit defined in the Data Model, you don't need to specify any.
 It is implied.
-2. Unless explicitly stated otherwise, all FIWARE data models use the metric system of measurements by default.
+2. Unless explicitly stated otherwise, all Smart data models use the metric system of measurements by default.
 Regardless the model specification include explicit reference to the scale adopted.
 3. If your data use a different unit, you will need to use the `unitCode`